We are pleased to announce that the University of Bath has signed an agreement with Monash University in Australia to establish a joint PhD degree.

 Both institutions have also agreed to make funding support available for students interested in undertaking a joint PhD degree, including full scholarships and travel support.

 CSCT has partnered with Monash University since 2011.
-The collaboration with The Chemicals and Plastics Manufacturing Innovation Network and Training Program (C&P GRIP) at Monash allows students to spend time at both institutions, produce joint publications, and undertake internships.
+The collaboration with The Chemicals and Plastics Manufacturing Innovation Network and Training Program (C&P GRIP) at Monash has allowed students to spend time at both institutions, produce joint publications, and undertake internships.
 The joint PhD is a result of this strong and successful collaboration and represents an opportunity for our University to explore student exchanges, collaborative research activities and industry links with Monash in other areas.

 Professor Bradshaw said: